kebaldwi/DNAC-TEMPLATES/SystemVariables.md

 ![json](images/calculator_icon.png?raw=true "Import JSON")

 We can select our new variable **selected_interfaces** and apply the settings needed to make this a multi-select field from a list of interfaces on a device.
+1. Select Variable
+2. Choose Type
+3. Check Bind to Source
+4. Choose which system variable to bind

 ![json](images/Input_Form_SystemVariables.png?raw=true "Import JSON")